mahzoun/SetOps/README.md

 5. [gmp](https://gmplib.org/manual/C_002b_002b-Interface-General.html)

-Note: 2 and 3 from above list should be in the same directory as SetOps.
+Note: 2 and 3 from above list should be placed in the same directory as SetOps.
 <br>
 * To compile SetOps, do as follow:<br>
 ```cmake CmakeLists.txt```